 Building my new life as a lifecoach in Worthing, Sussex

-When I first started to work for myself, I’d still never sat down and asked what I really want from life – defining your own success was still not something I was aware of.
+When I first started to work for myself, I’d still never sat down and asked what I really want from life.
+Defining your own success was still not something I was aware of.
 However, during a Christmas staycation by the sea in Dorset, my partner (who, incidentally, I met while on one of my escapes abroad!) and I found ourselves wishing we lived on the coast.

 And I think that’s really the whole point of defining your own success, it just feels right.
 There’s no “pushing/hustling” when it’s not the right time for you; there’s no working towards goals that aren’t really your own.
 It’s really important, therefore, to stop comparing yourself to other people.
 Each one of us has different hopes, dreams and goals.
-By comparing yourself or by evaluating your success using someone else’s measure, you’ll be missing out on your own joys and pleasures.
+By comparing yourself or evaluating your success using someone else’s measure, you’ll miss out on your own joys and pleasures.

 A change of perspective

-Even after we made this move, by other people’s (society’s?) standards I felt I was failing – I earn less than I did when I had a “proper” job, I can’t afford a house in London, I’m unmarried and have no children.
-It was only when I asked myself what success meant to me that I realised I was already living my dream life – I live a 10-minute walk from the sea, I have a flexible career working for myself which means that I can (and I do) take time off to see family and friends regularly, and I earn enough to go on adventurous holidays to far-flung places!
+Even after we made this move, by other people’s (society’s?) standards I felt I was failing.
+I earn less than I did when I had a “proper” job.
+I can’t afford a house in London.
+I’m unmarried and have no children.
+It was only when I asked myself what success meant to me that I realised I was already living my dream life.
+I live a 10-minute walk from the sea.
+I have a flexible career working for myself which means that I can (and I do) take time off to see family and friends regularly.
+And I earn enough to go on adventurous holidays to far-flung places!
 What a different perspective!